orta/pragmatic-testing/getting_setup.md

 end
 ```

 This links the testing Pods to only the test target.
-This inherits the apps CocoaPods, like ORStackView above, through the host but that CocoaPods will generate a second library for the testing pods like Specta.
+This inherits the app's CocoaPods, in this case ORStackView.
+CocoaPods will generate a second library for the testing pods Specta, Expecta and FBSnapshotTestCase.
+This means there's no duplication of library symbols.

+You can test that everything is working well together by either going to `Product > Test` in the menu or by pressing `⌘ + u`.
+This will compile your application, then run it and inject your testing bundle into the application.

+If that doesn't happen, it's likely that your Scheme is not set up correctly.
+Go to `Product > Scheme > Edit Scheme..` or press `⌘ + ⇧ + ,`.
+Then make sure that you have a valid test target set up for that scheme.